Mohamed Nasheed

-Nasheed unsuccessfully ran for the presidency again in 2013.
-In March 2015, Nasheed was convicted under the Anti-Terrorism Act of Maldives for ordering the Criminal Court Judge's arrest while president, and was sentenced to 13 years at Maafushi Prison.
-Amnesty International described the conviction as "politically motivated", and the United States Department of State expressed concern at "apparent lack of appropriate criminal procedures during the trial".
-In 2016, he was given asylum in the United Kingdom, where he had gone for medical treatment.
-In November 2018, the Supreme Court of the Maldives overturned his conviction.
-Nasheed renounced his plans to contest the 2018 presidential election, citing legal obstacles and criticising the Election Commission's decision to reject his victory in a party primary poll.
-After his childhood best friend, relative, and party's candidate Ibrahim Solih won the election, Nasheed returned to the Maldives, and won the seat for the Central Mahchangolhi constituency in parliamentary elections the following year, subsequently taking office as Speaker of Parliament.
+Nasheed unsuccessfully ran for the presidency in 2013.
+In 2015, Nasheed was convicted under the Anti-Terrorism Act for ordering the arrest of Mohamed and sentenced to 13 years at Maafushi Prison.
+Nasheed was later granted asylum by the UK government in 2016 after he went there for medical treatment.

+In November 2018, the Supreme Court overturned his conviction following Ibrahim Mohamed Solih's win in the 2018 presidential election.
+Nasheed returned to the Maldives and was elected to the parliament in 2019 for the Central Mahchangolhi constituency, subsequently taking office as the Speaker of the People's Majlis.

-On 6 May 2021, an assassination attempt was carried out against Nasheed near his home while he was getting into his car.
-He sustained serious injuries after an IED bomb that was stuffed with bearing balls as shrapnel was detonated near his home.
-He was treated in an intensive care unit in Germany, after undergoing multiple emergency surgeries.
-Maldivian authorities suspect it to be a terrorist attack by religious extremists.
-Three suspects were arrested.
+On 6 May 2021, an assassination attempt was carried out against Nasheed near his home.
+He sustained serious injuries after an IED bomb stuffed with bearing balls was detonated as he was getting into his car.
+He was treated in an intensive care unit in a German military hospital, after undergoing multiple emergency surgeries.
+Two were convicted for the attack.